crystallabs/virtualtime/README.md

 (list, range, range with step, boolean, or proc).

 For example, you could construct a VirtualTime with a month of "March" and a day range of 10..20 with step 2.
-This would represent a "virtual date" that matches any Time or another VirtualTime which falls on, or contains, the dates of March 10, 12, 14, 16, 18, or 20.
+This would represent a "virtual time" that matches any Time or another VirtualTime which falls on, or contains, the dates of March 10, 12, 14, 16, 18, or 20.

 ## Item